softprops/lando/README.md

 [lowest overhead runtimes](https://medium.com/@nathan.malishev/lambda-cold-starts-language-comparison-%EF%B8%8F-a4f4b5f16a62),
 Python 3.6.
 Lando targets API Gateway triggered lambdas.
 Checkout [crowbar](https://crates.io/crates/crowbar) if you're building applications for one of Lambda's [many other triggers](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html).

-A *large* and *mature* ecosystem of tooling for AWS lambda already exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
+A *large* and *mature* ecosystem of tooling for AWS lambda  exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
 Because these tools are likely to already exist within organizations, the barrier of introducing Rustlang into their arsenel will be much lower.
 Lando does not intend to replace these tools but instead to work well with them 👫🏾.